Orbital exponential sums for prehomogeneous vector spaces

-We first study its orbit decomposition. \begin{proposition} Assume $p\neq2$.
-There are seven orbits over $\F_q$.
+We first study its orbit decomposition. \begin{proposition} Assume $\chr(\F_q)\neq2$.
+There are seven orbits over $\F_q$, of which the first five are singular.
 For each orbit, the following table lists orbital representatives, the rank, the label of the quadratic resolvent of any element in the orbit, and the size of the orbit.
 Here the {\em rank} of $x=(A,B)\in V$ is the rank of the matrix in \eqref{eqn:def_2sym2}.

 Here $l\in\F_q$ is a non-square element. \end{proposition} \begin{remark} The subscripts $D$ and $C$ indicate respectively that $x$ is doubled (i.e., rank $1$) or has a common component.
 The subscript $B$ (binary) is chosen to be consistent with the quartic case $V=2\otimes\sym^2(3)$. \end{remark} \begin{proof} We first show that any $x=(A,B)=\pb abcdef\in V$ is $G$-equivalent to one of the seven elements above.
 We write $x\sim x'$ if $x,x'\in V$ are in the same $G$-orbit.
 If $A$ and $B$ are linearly dependent, then by the action of $G_1$, we may let $A=0$.
 By our results for $\sym^2(2)$, $x$ is equivalent to one of the first four elements.
 So suppose $A$ and $B$ are linearly independent.
 If the left side 2-by-2 matrix $\twtw abde$ of $x$ is invertible (as a matrix), then by a $G_1$ translation, we can move $x$ to $\pb 01{c'}1{e'}{f'}$.
 By a $G_2$ translation, we move this to $\pb 0101{e''}{f''}$ and then again by $G_1$ we further erase $e''$, and thus assume $x=(uv,u^2+fv^2)$.
 Observe that $(uv,u^2+fv^2)\sim (tuv,u^2+ft^2v^2)\sim (uv,u^2+ft^2v^2)$ for $t\in\F_q^\times$, $(uv,u^2+fv^2)\sim(uv,u^2+lv^2)$ if $f$ is non-square.
 If $f$ is square, $(uv,u^2+fv^2)\sim (uv,u^2+v^2)$ and is further $\sim (u^2+v^2+2uv,u^2+v^2-2uv)\sim (v^2,u^2)$.
 Suppose $\twtw abde$ is not invertible (it cannot be zero).
 By $G_1$, we may let $x$ be either $\pb 00c01f$ or $\pb 00c1ef$.
 In the latter case we use $\twtw 10{-e/2}1\in G_2$ to move it to $\pb 00c10{f'}$.
 Since $A$ and $B$ are independent, $c\neq0$ and so $x$ is equivalent to $\pb001010=(v^2,uv)$ or $\pb001100=(v^2,u^2)$, respectively.